Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 :ref:`persistent generator<persistent-gens>`, Manager, and :ref:`sim_f<api_sim_f>`
 that make this capability possible, rather than outlining a step-by-step process.

+The libEnsemble regression test ``test_persistent_surmise_calib.py`` demonstrates cancellation of pending simulations, while the ``test_persistent_surmise_killsims.py`` test demonstrates libEnsemble's capability to also kill running simulations that have been marked as cancelled.

 Overview of the Calibration Problem
 -----------------------------------